 In the 2014/15 year, a competitive process was undertaken to procure SRS services at a discount to the administered price.
-This process resulted in the awarding of two short term contracts, each for 13MW, to Simcoa and Bluewaters.
-Both of these contracts have been renewed for a further term expiring 30 June 2016.
+This process resulted in awarding two short term contracts, each for 13MW, to Simcoa and Bluewaters.
+Both of these contracts have been renewed for a further term, expiring 30 June 2017.